 On-Campus MS/IM and MS/IM Online

-Priority deadline for spring admission: October 15
+Final application deadline for fall admission: January 15

-Last day to accept admission: December 1
+Last day to accept admission offer: May 1

 Applicants are encouraged to submit their application materials before or on the priority deadline in order to be considered for merit-based scholarships.
 Scholarships will be based on a holistic review of all submitted application materials.
 Scholarship offers will be made at the same time as the offer of admission.
 We will continue to accept applications until the final deadline date.
 To promote the academic success of incoming graduate students, we ask that all admitted students accept their admissions offer on or before the deadline listed.